Look at these 1964 Alaska Earthquake Pictures. Images of destruction in Anchorage from the powerful 9.2 quake.

 These are 1967 pictures of Earthquake Park.

-If you look closely, you'll notice the Trees in Earthquake park.
+If you look closely, you can see the trees in Earthquake park.

 When the Park first opened, it was an astonishing sight that more closely resembled the landscape of a distant planet.

-Trees growing “sideways”, large columns of dirt pushed skyward and a jagged landscape left behind by the incredible force of nature.
+There were trees growing “sideways”, large columns of dirt pushed skyward, and a jagged landscape left behind by the incredible force of nature.

-In the picture above, you can see that the years following that day in 1964 have turned a landscape once ravaged by a violent 5-minute earthquake, into an awe-filled experience.
+In the picture above, you can see how the years following that day in 1964 have turned a landscape once ravaged by a violent 5-minute earthquake, into an awe-filled experience.

 Do you have 1964 Alaska earthquake pictures?